-During this semester-long course, students will be introduced to writing concepts they will encounter in institutions of higher education.
+During this year-long course, students will be introduced to writing concepts they will encounter in institutions of higher education.
 Specifically, students will engage in the basics of advanced research methods (utilizing JSTOR and similar research databases) and varying styles, such as APA and MLA, for research papers; navigating proper research methods.
 Students will be able to focus their research area on choices desirable and relevant to their intended field(s) of study.
 This course is academically rigorous and is intended for students who are currently in a CP level English class, or a Regular English class and who have received a recommendation from their current English teacher.
 This course replaces the English IV-British Literature curriculum when taken in conjunction with either Irish Literature or Non-Western Literature, both semester-long courses.

-133 - ADVANCED CREATIVE WRITING: GENRE STUDIES
+- ADVANCED CREATIVE WRITING: GENRE STUDIES

-Meets 5 Times/Week - 1 Credit - Grades 11,12
+Meets 5 Times/Week - 1 Credit - Grades 11,12 Prerequisite - At least a B in Advanced Creative Writing and by recommendation process